Newfoundland and Labrador Offshore Regional Assessment of Exploratory Oil and Gas Drilling

 How did the Newfoundland and Labrador Regional Assessment process work?

 A public registry housed on the website of the Canadian Environmental Assessment Agency (now the Impact Assessment Agency) was maintained by the Task Team to allow for public access.
 The registry compiled information that was used to develop the Regional Assessment, including submissions, reports, and comments received by the Task Team or Committee from the public and Indigenous groups.
 The registry was also meant to include information produced by the Task Team or Committee.
+The registry is still used by the agency to house additional information created through subsequent processes, including public comments on the regulations and announcements about the related follow-up program.

-The Committee conducted a number of meetings during the spring and summer of 2019, which included meetings with the public ,stakeholders and participants, and Indigenous nations and communities.
+The Committee conducted a number of meetings during the spring and summer of 2019, which included meetings with the public, stakeholders and participants, and Indigenous nations and communities.
 In September 2019, it hosted the first (and only) Technical Advisory Group ("TAG") meetings.
 A total of five sessions with Indigenous groups and seven sessions with non-Indigenous groups were conducted.
 Meetings with Indigenous groups were organized around attending group interest, while the other sessions each focused on one of the following topics:

 - Commercial fisheries;